 This table shows the actual polygon count for each of the symbol's Level of Details (LOD) against the polygon budget.

 - Green - Actual is lower than Budget

 - Yellow - Actual is slightly higher than Budget

-When the actual polygon count is higher than the budget, this could jeopardize the performance of CET Designer when used in a drawing.
+When the actual polygon count is higher than the budget, this could jeopardize the performance of CET when used in a drawing.